 And for those two things, it does a pretty good job.
 But, let’s face it: that’s not nearly enough for most businesses.

-So before you go and kill a few puppies, look around for that low-hanging, achievable fruit.
+So before you go and kill a few puppies, look around for the easiest, quickest path.